 - License information for the system.
 If you are restoring settings to a new target, you must manually license the new target.

 - Precision packet captures.
 You can download saved packet captures manually by following the steps in View and download packet captures.

 - When restoring an ECA VM console that has a tunneled connection from a sensor, the tunnel must be reestablished after the restore is complete and any customizations on the console for that sensor must be manually recreated.

 - User-uploaded SSL keys for traffic decryption.

 - Secure keystore data, which contains passwords.
 If you are restoring a

-backup file to the same appliance that created the backup, and the keystore is intact,
+backup file to the same target that created the backup, and the keystore is intact, you

-you do not need to re-enter credentials.
-However, if you are restoring a backup file to
+do not need to re-enter credentials.
+However, if you are restoring a backup file to a

-a new appliance or migrating to a new appliance, you must re-enter the following
+new target or migrating to a new target, you must re-enter the following credentials:

 - Any SNMP community strings provided for SNMP polling of flow networks.